diofant/diofant/docs/tutorial/manipulation.rst

 .. topic:: Key Invariant

-   Every well-formed SymPy expression must either have empty ``args`` or satisfy ``expr == expr.func(*expr.args)``.
+   Every well-formed Diofant expression must either have empty ``args`` or satisfy ``expr == expr.func(*expr.args)``.

 (Recall that in Python if ``a`` is a tuple, then ``f(*a)`` means to call ``f``